UK leader in peril after Treasury chief axes 'Trussonomics'

 On Monday, Hunt went further.
 He scaled back a cap on energy prices designed to help households pay their bills.
 It will now be reviewed in April rather than lasting two years — sweeping away one of Truss' signature plans to help Britons facing a cost-of-living crisis as food, fuel and mortgage prices soar.

+“There remain, I’m afraid, many difficult decisions to be announced” in the fuller budget statement on Oct.
+31, he said.

+Hunt also said he was setting up a new Economic Advisory Council of economists and investment bankers to help inform policy — a far cry from Truss' bid to throw out economic “orthodoxy.”

-The pound rose more than 1% to above $1.13 in London.
+The pound rose more than 1% to above $1.13 in London after Hunt's announcements.
 That pushed the U.K. currency back above where it was trading on Sept.
 22, the day before Kwarteng announced the tax cuts.

 Yields on 10-year government bonds, an indicator of government borrowing costs, fell to 3.947% from 4.327% on Friday.
 It was 3.495% on Sept.
 22. Bond yields tend to rise as the risk of a borrower defaulting increases.

 The financial fiasco has turned Truss into a lame-duck prime minister.
 She took office just six weeks ago after winning a party election to replace Prime Minister Boris Johnson, who was forced out in July after ethics scandals ensnared his administration.
-Many Conservatives now believe their only hope is to replace Truss — if the party can agree on a replacement.
+Many Conservatives now believe their only hope is to replace Truss — but they are divided about who should take over.

-“A new fiscal broom is sweeping away the mess of the old mini-budget but it looks increasingly likely that it will also eventually wipe out the brief prime ministerial career of Liz Truss,’’ said Susannah Streeter, senior investment and markets analyst at Hargreaves Lansdown.
+In a BBC interview, Truss conceded that she had made mistakes.
+But, she vowed, “I will lead the Conservatives into the next general election.”

+Labour Party economics spokeswoman Rachel Reeves said Truss was “barely in office, and she is certainly not in power,” and claimed the Conservatives could not fix the problems they had caused.

+“The truth is an arsonist is still an arsonist, even if he runs back into the burning building with a bucket of water," she said.

-Even with the government's balance of power in flux, Chris Beauchamp, chief market analyst at online trading firm IG, said the markets were reassured by Hunt's presence.
+Chris Beauchamp, chief market analyst at online trading firm IG, said the markets were reassured by the presence of Hunt, a former U.K. foreign secretary and health chief.

 “I think markets in some ways would rather things just stayed as they are for a while,” he said.
 "OK, the PM has found her authority quite truncated.
-But at least you’ve got the chancellor in place almost running the country in place of the PM for the time being, at least on the fiscal side of things.
+But at least you’ve got the chancellor in place almost running the country.

 "I think they’re quite content with that slightly odd state of affairs, for the moment.”